 What to Serve with this Dish

 It is best to eat this dish with steamed rice.
 To make a full meal, you can add a steamed or stir-fried vegetable dish and/or a soup dish.
-A quick and easy Vietnamese soup you can serve with this dish is tomato egg drop soup.
+Some quick and easy dishes you can serve with this Vietnamese pork belly recipe are:

 Vietnamese Lemongrass Pork Belly